The Emory University Doctor of Nursing, Nurse Anesthesia program has been eagerly anticipated and new in 2017!

 Academic and Clinical Experience

-The DNP, Nurse Anesthesia Program will give you additional knowledge and skills in leadership, education, and application of best evidence to practice.
-The DNP program is a fully integrated program with simulation and clinical experiences starting during the second semester of your first year.
+The DNP, Nurse Anesthesia Program will give you additional knowledge and clinical experiences starting during the second semester of your first year.

 You will build a professional portfolio which will include written case studies of clinical experiences that have significance for nurse anesthesia practice.